Jimbly/LD55/README.md

 TODO:
+* Change to have only 2 modes: place (anything) or delete circle?
+  * click on a circle to add/toggle power node
+  * click and drag from a circle to do a line
+  * click in empty space to add a new circle
+  * or: no mode: just have right click be delete?
 * Do X through Power to indicate deleting, not red circle
 * Highlight all lines and power red when highlighting a circle that would be deleted
 * Drag to create lines
+* hover/etc is pretty crappy on mobile (post-jam fix?)